quentincloudsnow/userlookup/IntegrationHub.md

 Enter a **Subflow name** (put the name you want) and click **submit** (leave all other field with default values)

-> Note: typicalla a builder would create a new flow or subflow in his own Application Scope, but for that quick test in a lab intance it does not matter we can save in the Global scope.
+> Note: Typically a builder would create a new flow or subflow in his own Application Scope, but for a quick test in a lab instance it doesn't matter we can save it in the Global scope.

 ![Alt text](img/2023-09-21_09-02-25.png)